brycekbargar/brycekbargar.github.io/_posts/2015-08-13-node-is-dot-net-for-people-with-ironic-bowties.markdown

 layout: post
 title: Long Live .NET
 date: 2015-08-13 05:09:58.000000000 -05:00
-type: post
-published: true
-status: publish
-categories: \[\]
-tags: \[\]
-meta: {}
-author:
-login: brycekbargar@gmail.com
-email: brycekbargar@gmail.com
-display\_name: Bryce Bargar
-first\_name: Bryce
-last\_name: Bargar
 ---

 This story starts in college.
-I was writing c++ using Notepad++, saving to a mapped network drive and then compiling/executing/debugging via Putty/gcc/gdb.
-It sort of worked, it sort of met my (then still gestating) minimalist ideals, but really I just didn't know any better.
+I was writing c++ using Notepad++,
+saving to a mapped network drive
+and then compiling/executing/debugging via Putty/gcc/gdb.
+It sort of worked,
+it sort of met my (then still gestating) minimalist ideals,
+but really I just didn't know any better.
 "I am a circuits person" I thought, "why waste time learning to use linux or IDEs when this works so simply?"

 Yuck.
 Current me dislikes that version of me as well.